MaxInGaussian/SCFGP/README.md

 #OffGPR

+OffGPR is a proposed variant of Gaussian process regression (GPR) that based on optimization of Fourier features.
+The lightlight inside this model is the use of low-rank frequency matrix for sparse approximation of Fourier features.
+It is intended to show that low-rank frequency matrix is able to lower the computational burden in each step of optimization, and also render faster convergence and a stabler result.

+###Key Features of OffGPR

+- It optimizes
-OffGPR is a proposed variant of Gaussian process regression (GPR).
-It optimizes the Fourier features so as to "learn" a tailmade covariance matrix from the data .
-This removes the necessity of searching for an appropriate kernel function, and also speeds up the original regression ([Rasmussen & Williams] (http://www.gaussianprocess.org/gpml/)).
+the Fourier features so as to "learn" a tailmade covariance matrix from the data.
+This removes the necessity of deciding which kernel function to use in different problems.

+- It gives the

+- It relax the
+and also speeds up the original regression ([Rasmussen & Williams] (http://www.gaussianprocess.org/gpml/)).